 To simulate a medial thigh lift, grab the medial thigh skin between both hands and pull towards the inside of the leg.
 If you see significant improvement in your medial thighs, you are probably a candidate for a medial thigh lift.

-With a 12 year experience in medial thigh lift techniques, Dr. Kurtis Martin has the knowledge and skill to achieve outstanding results with post-bariatric patients.
-Contact the office to schedule your consultation.
-Read a patient review from RealSelf about her experience with Dr. Martin.
+With 12 years of experience in medial thigh lift techniques, Dr. Kurtis Martin has the knowledge and skill to achieve outstanding results with post-bariatric patients.